 As suggested by the arguments, the scenario is supplied to Qemu as an ISO image residing at var/run/demo.iso.
 The ISO image can not only be used with Qemu but also with a real machine.
-For example, creating a bootable USB stick with the system scenario is as simple as writing the ISO image onto a USB stick:
+Creating a bootable USB stick with the system scenario is as simple as writing the ISO image onto a USB stick: